CJLove/nng-playground/pub-sub-stack/README.md

 - Executable with a single NngStack instance
 - Listens on a specific UDP port for external messages and publishes them to one or more topics
 - Sends messages received on subscribed topic(s) to an external UDP IP/port

+## inproc-stack
+- executable with:
+   - 4 NngStack instances all using 'inproc' transport,
+   - 2 NetStack instances listening on UDP ports 6000 and 6001, sending to ports 7000 and 7001
+   - a ConvStack routing messages between the NetStack instances.
+- Supports interactive loop for accepting messages to be published by 1 stack to specific topics